seinecle/blog/_posts/2021-12-17-detecting-humor-and-sarcasm.md

 last_modified_at_readable:   Dec 17, 2021
 ---

-_On detecting sarcasm / humor: I received an email asking me how I would go about the dectection of sarcasm and humor in texts.
+_I received an email asking me how I would go about the dectection of sarcasm and humor in texts.
 A lot of papers on the subject have appeared but I didn't review them.
 I'd be interested to see what approaches are explored to date.
 The following is how I would approach the task:_

 Sarcasm and humor are, in my opinion, cases that are very difficult to approach by machine learning.
 Indeed, a sarcastic or humorous connotation is revealed by very subtle clues, which are difficult to put together in an annotated training set.